payherepayments/payhere-starter-fundraising/README.md

 # Payhere fundraising starter

-This is a funraising page starter, built using Gatsby and Paynere.
-It allows you to easily push up a nice mobile optimised website to collect donations using Payhere.
+A funraising starter, built using Gatsby and Paynere.
+It allows you to easily push up a nice, mobile optimised website to collect one-off and recurring donations.

 [Live demo](https://my-fundraising-page.netlify.com/)